Online Bipartite Matching with Advice: Tight Robustness-Consistency Tradeoffs for the Two-Stage Model: Introduction

 \textbf{Online matching models in-between adversarial and stochastic.} Instead of abstracting all information about the future into a single piece of prediction/advice that could be wrong, another approach is to postulate an explicit model for how the future can deviate from past observations.
 Examples of this include the semi-online bipartite matching model of \citet{kumar2019semi}, the partially predictable model of \citet{hwang2021online}, and the multi-channel traffic model of \citet{manshadi2022online}.
 We note that random-order arrivals can also be viewed as a form of partial predictability which allows learning \citep{devanur2009adwords}, and moreover it is possible to derive simultaneous guarantees under adversarial and random-order arrivals \citep{mirrokni2012simultaneous} which have the same flavor as robustness-consistency guarantees.
 Finally, we mention that the single sample model in \citet{kaplan2022online} can be viewed as a form of online matching with advice that is highly erroneous.

 \textbf{Optimality results in prediction-augmented online algorithms.} Tight robustness-consistency tradeoffs have become recently understood in prediction-augmented ski rental \citep{purohit2018improving,bamas2020primal,wei2020optimal} and single-commodity accept/reject problems \citep{sun2021pareto,balseiro2022single}.
 Our online matching problem contrasts these by having a \textit{multi-dimensional} state space, for which to our knowledge tightness results are rare.
-We should mention that in multi-dimensional problems such as prediction-augmented caching \citep{lykouris2021competitive} and online welfare maximization \citep{BGGJ22}, "optimality" results in which consistency can be achieved with no loss of robustness (i.e.\ there is no "tradeoff") have been derived.
+We should mention that in multi-dimensional problems such as prediction-augmented caching \citep{lykouris2021competitive} and online welfare maximization \citep{BGGJ22}, "optimality" results in which consistency can be achieved with no loss of robustness (i.e.\ there is no "tradeoff") have been derived. {Tight robustness-consistency tradeoffs have also been recently derived in mechanism design with predictions \citep{agrawal2022learning,berger2023optimal,balkanski2023online}.}

 \textbf{Two-stage models.} Two-stage models capture the essence of optimization under uncertainty, where the first-stage decision must anticipate the uncertainty, and the second-stage decision is usually a trivial recourse after the uncertainty (in our case the second-stage graph) has been realized.
 We refer to \citet{birge2011introduction} and \citet{bertsimas2011theory} for broad overviews of two-stage stochastic and robust optimization.
 In this paper we focus on the two-stage online matching model of \citet{feng2021two}, introducing advice to this model and fully characterizing the tradeoff between obeying vs.\ disobeying the advice.
-We note that a multi-stage online matching model motivated by batching has also been recently considered in \citet{feng2020batching}, and two-stage matching has been formulated as a robust optimization problem in \citet{housni2020matching}.
+We note that a multi-stage online matching model with batching has also been recently considered in \citet{feng2020batching}, and two-stage matching has been formulated as a robust optimization problem in \citet{housni2020matching}.